 Ever since the invention of the printing press until the past decade or so, the way to get your book printed was through what has become known as mainstream publishing.
 This system typically involved having a literary agent sell your book to large company that edited, designed a cover for, printed, distributed and marketed it for you.
 Unfortunately, especially in the tough economic times of the past few years, mainstream publishing houses have cut back the number of titles they sell and distribute.
 The result is that they reject too many great books, spend too little money promoting books that are accepted, and return too small a chunk of the revenues to the author.

 The answer for many a jilted author has been to self-publish.
-In 2022, an incredible 1.7 million books were self-published during just that year alone.
+During 2011, an incredible 1,185,445 books were self-published, according to Bowker.
 And what is being self-published are hardly novels by unknown writers or nonfiction texts on some obscure subject.
 In addition to paper books, self-publishing includes eBooks, photo books, calendars, cookbooks, poetry, educational materials and more.
 The number of materials that will be self-self-published undoubtedly will grow in the years ahead.